Image Credit: Trong Nguyen/Shutterstock.com

 Marine debris originates from two common sources: land and the ocean.
-While plastic littered in the beach can find its way into the ocean through various means, fishing debris and garbage disposed by ships and boats are directly dumped into the ocean.
+While plastic littered in the beach can find its way into the ocean through various means, fishing debris and garbage disposed of by ships and boats are directly dumped into the ocean.

-Single-use plastic waste is choking bodies of water, piling up on landfills and is very harmful to plants and wildlife.
+Single-use plastics waste is choking bodies of water, piling up on landfills and is very harmful to plants and wildlife.
 Plastic debris drastically affects the marine environment by destroying coral reefs and adversely affecting marine life.